quentin-ld/basecoat-gp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-baseboat-gp is a flexible WordPress starter theme designed for generatepress child themes, featuring a streamlined development workflow with pre-made PHP includes for CSS and JS on both the front-end and Gutenberg editor, PHP linting, a simple Gulp workflow, and a zip export function for easy deployment.
+basecoat-gp is a flexible WordPress starter theme designed for generatepress child themes, featuring a streamlined development workflow with pre-made PHP includes for CSS and JS on both the front-end and Gutenberg editor, PHP linting, a simple Gulp workflow, and a zip export function for easy deployment.